-Senator Robert Cowles and Representative Samantha Kerkman, Co-Chairpersons Joint Legislative Audit Committee
+Senator Robert Cowles, Co-chairperson Joint Legislative Audit Committee

-Members of the Employee Trust Funds Board and Mr. Robert J. Conlin, Secretary Department of Employee Trust Funds
+Members of the Employee Trust Funds Board and Mr. A. John Voelker, Secretary Department of Employee Trust Funds

-We have audited the financial statements and related notes for the State Retiree Life Insurance and Local Retiree Life Insurance programs administered by the State of Wisconsin Department of Employee Trust Funds (ETF) as of and for the year ended December 31, 2019.
-We have issued our report thereon dated September 28, 2020.
+We have audited the financial statements and the related notes of the State Retiree Life Insurance and Local Retiree Life Insurance programs of the State of Wisconsin, administered by the State of Wisconsin Department of Employee Trust Funds (ETF), as of and for the year ended December 31, 2021.
+We have issued our report thereon dated September 26, 2022.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, which is issued by the Comptroller General of the United States.
-The financial statements and related auditor's report have been included in ETF's State of Wisconsin Retiree Life Insurance Financial Report.
+The financial statements and related auditor's opinions have been included in ETF's State of Wisconsin Retiree Life Insurance Financial Report.